 The operations of the Company are speculative due to the high-risk nature of its business, which is the acquisition, financing, exploration, development and, if applicable, operation of mineral resource properties.
+In addition to the usual risks associated with an investment in a business at an early stage of development, management and the directors of the Company believe that, in particular, the following risk factors should be considered by prospective investors.
 These risk factors could materially affect the Company's future operating results and could cause actual events to differ materially from those described in forward-looking information relating to the Company.
+It should be noted that this list is not exhaustive and that other risk factors may apply.
+An investment in the Company may not be suitable for all investors.